 Ingredient Outline 1: Interpretation, people and culture Respect for the special connections between people and items.
 2: Heritage significance and site analysis Understand the item and convey its significance.
-3: Records and research Use existing records of the item, research additional information, and make these publicly available (subject to security and cultural protocol 4: Audiences Explore, respect, and respond to the identified audience.
+3: Records and research Use existing records of the item, research additional information, and make these publicly available (subject to security and cultural protocols).
+4: Audiences Explore, respect, and respond to the identified audience.
 5: Themes Make reasoned choices about themes, stories, and strategies.
 6: Engaging the audience Stimulate thought and dialogue, provoke response, and enhance understanding.
-7: Context Research the physical, historical, spiritual, and contemporary context of the item, including related items, and respect local amenity and culture 8: Authenticity, ambience and sustainability Develop interpretation methods and media which sustain the significance of the items, its character and authenticity.
+7: Context Research the physical, historical, spiritual, and contemporary context of the item, including related items, and respect local amenity and culture.
+8: Authenticity, ambience and sustainability Develop interpretation methods and media which sustain the significance of the items, its character and authenticity.
+9: Conservation planning and works Integrate interpretation in conservation planning, and in all stages of a conservation project.
+10: Maintenance, evaluation and review Include interpretation in the ongoing management of an item; provide for regular maintenance, evaluation, and review.
+11: Skills and knowledge Involve people with relevant skills, knowledge, and experience.
+12: Collaboration Collaborate with organisations and the local community.